Tuufless/FFXIV-Elemental-Raid-Macros/ultimates/uwu/en/01_garuda.md

 <table>
   <tr>
-    <td><p><b>8.</b> After the Spiny Plume hits the ST for a second time (giving them a second stack of Thermal Low), destroy it.
+    <td width="50%"><p><b>8.</b> After the Spiny Plume hits the ST for a second time (giving them a second stack of Thermal Low), destroy it.
 This will cause the Spiny Plume to explode in a telegraphed AoE, leaving behind a bubble.</p><p>The later the Spiny Plume is destroyed, the more time the party has to execute the upcoming mechanics.
 However, destroying the Spiny Plume too late will give the ST a third stack of Thermal Low, which will wipe the raid.</p></td>
 	  <td><img src="../images/garuda/garuda_08.jpg"></td>
   </tr>
   <tr>